GargiS/SparkProj/ReadMe.txt

-The purpose is to generate RF (recency, frequency) metrics for page views for each user
+The purpose of this project is to generate RF (recency, frequency) metrics for page views for each user

 Approach:
 1. Read Input Files to DataFrame